Leann Laubach, Ph.D.

 Professional and Community Involvement

-2018-Current: Council on Undergraduate Research, Councilor Health Sciences Division
+2018-Current: Council on Undergraduate Research, Councilor and Chair Health Sciences Division

 2018-Current: American Nurses Association, Member